tsgates/arch-wiki-markdown/README.md

     Usage:

       arch-wiki [-#|-n] {string}
-        Search for wiki article names containing "string" and optionally specify the number of the search result to automatically view, or disable interactive selection.
+        Search for wiki article names containing the given {**string**}, and optionally disable interactive search with the `-n` flag, or choose to directly view a given result using the `-#` flag, where # is the search result number you wish to view.

         -#
             View the #th result.